mathildtrh/hanabi/README.md

 ## Improvements to come

-- [ ] improve the CheaterAI : we chose instead to develop new AIs but it could be interesting to achieve a perfect score 100% of the time, or understanf why this is not possible
+- [ ] improve the CheaterAI : we chose instead to develop new AIs but it could be interesting to achieve a perfect score 100% of the time, or understanf why this is not possible.
-- [ ] make it workable from two separate screens : it would have been fun to be able to play with our friends or with our AIs
+- [ ] make it workable from two separate screens : it would have been fun to be able to play with our friends or with our AIs.
-- [ ] design a GUI that looks like a real *professional* game (for the moment, you only have some colored ascii art on your terminal)
+- [ ] design a GUI that looks like a real *professional* game (for the moment, you only have some colored ascii art on your terminal).
 - [ ] make all our AIs able to play, in particular the one with a information strategy because it has great chances of making high scores more frequently than the other AIS we developped.

 ## Bibliography